How to Follow Through on Goals (4-Phase Framework)

 Why does goal follow-through fail when motivation feels strong?

-Here’s the uncomfortable truth most goal-setting advice ignores: you can be deeply motivated and still fail to follow through on goals.
-The problem isn’t wanting it badly enough.
+Here is the uncomfortable truth most goal-setting advice ignores.
+You can be deeply motivated and still fail to follow through on goals.
+The problem is not wanting it badly enough.
 The problem is that starting a behavior and maintaining it are two different psychological processes.

 Did You Know?

-Most goals don’t die on day one.
-Research on behavioral maintenance shows that abandonment peaks between weeks 2-6, the period researchers call the “messy middle.”
+Most goals do not die on day one.
+Research on behavioral maintenance shows that abandonment peaks between weeks 2 and 6, the period researchers call the “messy middle.”
 Starting a goal and sustaining it require completely different psychological skills (Kwasnicka et al., 2016).

 Initiation ≠ Maintenance